Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Applications are only accepted when we have an advertised vacancy on one of the many boards and commissions of the City.
 An application form can be downloaded from the City's website or the application form and additional information is available in the City Administrator's office located at 210 N. 27th St.

-A person can call a volunteer at the Cop Shop to report an abandoned vehicle.
+Use the Billings Police online reporting system or call a volunteer at the Cop Shop to report an abandoned vehicle.
 The Cop Shop number is (406) 247-8590.
 This report will be forwarded to the Police Department and the vehicle will be tagged with an orange sticker.
 The officer will check back in five days after the sticker is placed on the vehicle and if the vehicle has not been moved it we will forward the report the Yellowstone County Junk Vehicle division to be towed.

 You can call the Code Enforcement office at 406-247-8647.